FindMySchool LogoFindMySchool

 The most recent Ofsted inspection (February 2022, published March 2022) judged the school Good across all graded areas.
 Academic performance measures supplied for this review show below-average outcomes overall, with Progress 8 at -0.46, so parents should weigh the school’s routines, support structures, and trajectory alongside the headline data.

-On the supplied GCSE measures, Attainment 8 is 39.3 and Progress 8 is -0.46, indicating below-average progress from starting points.
-The FindMySchool ranking places the school 3400th in England and 19th in Stoke-on-Trent for GCSE outcomes.
+On the supplied GCSE measures, Attainment 8 is 35.1 and Progress 8 is -0.46, indicating below-average progress from starting points.
+The FindMySchool ranking places the school 2,664th academically in England out of 3,895 ranked GCSE schools, and 11th in Stoke-on-Trent on the local secondary ranking.

 The published timetable shows line-up and registration at 8.40am and the final lesson period ending at 3.15pm, with tutor time, break, and lunch built into the middle of the day.